APNIC-Labs/draft-kskroll-sentinel/README.md

 Internet-Draft         DNSSEC Trusted Key Sentinel              May 2018

+   might not, depending on how the browser or operating system is configured.

-   locally cached trust anchors for the root zone.
+   Note that the sentinel mechanism described here measures a very different (and likely more useful) metric than [RFC8145].
+RFC 8145 relies on resolvers reporting towards the root servers a list of locally cached trust anchors for the root zone.
 Those reports can be used to infer how many resolvers may be impacted by a KSK roll, but not what the user impact of the KSK roll will be.